Photo by RF._.studio

 Research has shown that cannabinoid receptors may have a powerful influence over temperature regulation.
 Cannabinoid receptors make up a part of a much larger endocannabinoid system (ECS).

 One review of the scientific literature suggests that in low doses, the active compounds in cannabis might cause hyperthermia, which is a temporary increase in body temperature.

-In high the molecules have the opposite effect.
-On a hot summer night, consuming a little cannabis might just help you cool off.
-Yet, to take full advantage of the cooling properties of cannabis, bong rips, and dabs may be more likely to provide relief in the heat.
+However, if your external environment is warmer and you’re smoking high doses of weed, you’ll likely feel more chilly than warm.
+Yet, to take full advantage of the cooling properties of cannabis, bong rips and dabs may be more likely to provide even more relief from the heat.

 Here’s a quick visual to better understand what’s going on:

 enter your email below to get insider updates delivered straight to your inbox.